Minimize Your Compliance Costs

 Each copy adds to the files a person needs to sift through records.

 You have to house them and pay their rent too.

 Photocopies always manage to end up in records storage, and thus, incur even more cost.

 They are a security risk.

-Uncontrolled copies might end up with people who are not authorized to view them, posing potential harm and result in more cost brought about by breach in data.
+Uncontrolled copies might end up with people who are not authorized to view them, posing potential harm-resulting in more costs brought about by breaches in data.